arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 The external power supply goes through [**MPM3550EGLE**](https://www.mouser.com/datasheet/2/277/MPS_05172019_MPM3550E_r1.0-1595120.pdf), which is a DC/DC power module, to provide +5V to power up the peripherals and the modules.
 The module provides the power to [**BQ24195RGET**](https://www.ti.com/lit/ds/symlink/bq24195.pdf?HQS=dis-mous-null-mousermode-dsf-pf-null-wwe&ts=1647034752895&ref_url=https%253A%252F%252Fwww.mouser.com%252F), which is a battery charge and power path management, and it is used in Portenta Max Carrier for the Li-Ion battery source and to boost the voltage to +5V.
 The battery charger IC feeds the power to the Modem including all the peripherals and modules mentioned previously.
 The external power supply has the highest priority in the power line.

-A Micro USB port is available for debugging on the Arduino® Portenta Max Carrier.
+A Micro USB port is available for debugging on the Portenta Max Carrier.
 The debugging module is a separate segment, and it is powered by a Micro USB port using its power supply [**AP2112K**](https://www.diodes.com/assets/Datasheets/AP2112.pdf), which is a low-dropout linear regulator.
 The debugger is available for use without the Portenta H7 paired with the Portenta Max Carrier.

 #### 1.2.
 Connectors